belgianmobileid/doc/authentication.md

     </tr>
     <tr>
       <td>{% include parameter.html name="redirect_uri" req="REQUIRED" %}</td>
       <td>It is the URL to which users are redirected once the authentication is complete.
-It MUST match the value preregistered during the registration and use the HTTPS scheme. http://localhost is only permitted for development purposes, it’s not for use in production.<br><br><b>Note</b> : make sure that your redirect URIs support the Universal links and App links mechanism.
+It MUST match the value preregistered during the registration and use the HTTPS scheme. http://localhost is only permitted for development purposes, it’s not for use in production.<br><br><b>Note</b> : if relevant (in case you have a mobile app) make sure that your redirect URIs support the Universal links and App links mechanism.
 Functionally, it will allow you to have only one single link that will either open your desktop web application, your mobile app or your mobile site on the User’s device.
 Universal links and App links are standard web links (http://mydomain.com) that point to both a web page and a piece of content inside an app.
 When a Universal Link is opened, the app OS checks to see if any installed app is registered for that domain.
 If so, the app is launched immediately without ever loading the web page.
 If not, the web URL is loaded into the webbrowser.</td>
     </tr>
     <tr>
       <td>{% include parameter.html name="state" req="Strongly RECOMMENDED" %}</td>